-The Office of Management and Budget (OMB) Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity provides a minimum standard for maintaining, collecting, and presenting data on race and ethnicity for all Federal reporting purposes.
+The Office of Management and Budget (OMB) Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity provides a minimum standard for maintaining, collecting, and presenting data on race and ethnicity for all federal reporting purposes.
 The standards were developed to provide a common language for uniformity and comparability in the collection and use of data on race and ethnicity by federal agencies.

-The standards have five categories for data on race: American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; and White.
+The standards have five categories for data on race: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.
 There are two categories for data on ethnicity: Hispanic or Latino and Not Hispanic or Latino.
 Identification of ethnic and racial subgroups is required for the categories of Hispanic/Latino, Asian, and Native Hawaiian/Pacific Islander.
-The racial category descriptions defined in October 1997 are required for all Federal reporting, as mandated by the OMB.
-For more information, go to: https://aspe.hhs.gov/datacn-cl/standards/aca/4302/index.pdf.
+The racial category descriptions defined in October 1997 are required for all federal reporting, as mandated by the OMB.
+For more information, go to ASPE.hhs.gov.